stjudecloud/docs/docs/guides/genomics-platform/managing-data/data-transfer-app.md

 Review the list of files to upload, and click **Upload**.

+To learn how to upload files using the command line, please refer to the [command line interaction guide](../analyzing-data/command-line.md#uploading-data).

 ## Downloading Files
 Select the DNAnexus project on the left that you would like to download files from.
 Select **Download** in the app's Upload/Download panel.
 In may take a minute to display all the files in your project.
 Once all files are displayed, select the files you want to download and click **Download**.